Prevent lawsuits and boost employee productivity.

 the role of the investigator

 A skilled investigator will question the employee who makes the complaint, the respondent, and other potential witnesses.
 The investigator gives both the complaining party and the responding party ample time and opportunity to explain their perspective about the situation and to provide relevant details, including identifying potential witnesses.
-The investigator’s mission is to flesh out details and determine the factual landscape underlying legal allegations.
-She will avoid making legal findings, as that is the job of the attorney of record for the company.
-Instead, she will act as a skilled fact-finder, getting to the bottom of any assertions made and allowing the attorney of record to determine if and when liability exists.
+The investigator’s mission is to flesh out these details and perspectives and to determine the factual landscape underlying the allegations.
+The investigator will avoid making legal findings, as that is the job of the attorney of record for the company.
+Instead, the investigator will act as a skilled factfinder, getting to the bottom of any assertions made and allowing the attorney of record to determine if and when liability exists.
 In this way, the investigating attorney is not acting as an advocate for the company, but rather, as a unbiased third party who is gathering as much relevant factual information as she can from all parties.

 Workplace Investigation Advantages

 Investigations are considered a baseline step for employers to comply with their legal obligation to prevent discrimination under the California Fair Employment and Housing Act.